-Established in Brooklyn since 1989 Goloborotko’s Studio is a center for production and diffusion of printmaking whose principal goal is to encourage the voice and vision of individual artists in a nurturing environment that supports the creation of works that push the boundaries of printmaking.
+Established in Brooklyn in 1989, Goloborotko’s Studio relocated to Jacksonville, FL in 2015, as a center for production and diffusion of printmaking whose principal goal is to encourage the voice and vision of individual artists in a nurturing environment that supports the creation of works that push the boundaries of printmaking.

 Workshops are designed for a range of skill levels, from the novice to the working artist, from specific projects to experimental sessions.
 Our success is based on the powerful combination of collaboration and artistic vision, integrating research and experimentation with the creation of prints.

 OPEN STUDIO SESSIONS:

 This applies to artists who work independently and do their own printing and clean-up.
 The artist shares the studio with no more than 2-4 people.
 This arrangement is ideal for artists who work on different size images, or who need to use the press more frequently such as for proofing or multi-drop monotypes.
 No instruction, but technical assistance is available.
 No registration is necessary.

 This is for artists who wish to work solo and focus on the creation of images assisted by a master printer.
 Paper preparation, ink mixing, registration, printing, and basic clean-up are handled by the master printer or assistant, thus freeing the artists to produce a maximum amount of images.
 No instruction, but technical assistance is available.
 No registration is necessary.

 Hands-on printmaking workshops catered to organizations, school groups, and Professional Development to staff.
 Workshops can be designed for a range of skill levels, from novice to visual arts specialist, and can incorporate how to: use a printing press; create prints using relief techniques and monotype; make editions; and apply advanced printmaking methods such as intaglio, viscosity, and chine-collé exploring a variety of materials, tools, and equipment.